ipfs/specs/RFC/0001-lightweight-rfc-process.md

 # Summary

-This Request for Change (RFC) introduces lightweight RFC process for IPFS specifications [repository][1].
+This Request for Change (RFC) introduces a lightweight RFC process for the IPFS specifications [repository][1].

 [1]: https://github.com/ipfs/specs/

 # Motivation

-Protocol design discussions often take place in a repository of an IPFS implementation.
-Often lacking useful input from IPFS Stewards, other implementations, service operators and the wider IPFS Community.
+Today, protocol design discussions often take place in a repository of an IPFS implementation.
+These conversations are unintentionally obscured from the useful input of IPFS Stewards, other implementations, service operators and the wider IPFS Community.

-IPFS Project needs a mechanism for proposing and evaluating specification improvements that are not tied to a specific programming language or implementation of IPFS.
+The IPFS Project needs a mechanism for proposing and evaluating specification improvements that are not tied to a specific programming language or implementation of IPFS.

 # Detailed design

-Adopt an informal RFC process for [ipfs/specs][1] repository, providing minimal structure for opening, reviewing, and merging specification changes.
+Adopt an informal RFC process for the [ipfs/specs][1] repository, providing a minimal structure for opening, reviewing, and merging specification changes.

 ## Opening